yyforyongyu/fraud-detection-enron/README.md

 ## Overview of Main Report

 The report is under directory documentations, named as "training_main.html".
-For more compact and summerized reporting, please check "documentation.html" in the same directory.
+For more compact and summarized reporting, please check "documentation.html" in the same directory.

 In this report, there are series of investigations performed to make a robust, strong final estimator to predict a person-of-interest(poi).
 These include,
 - an overview of the dataset.